Last updated on November 3, 2023

 The structure that metal materials bring to dice create some ambitious designs, like these hollow metal orbs.
 Perfect for pondering.

 - ⚽ Round Dice Roll Better - Our unique Hollow Orbs feel *amazing* to roll with smooth, balanced and random rolling.
 They ‘snap’ into place much like sharp edge polyhedral dice but perform better than regular DND metal dice that land and stop without much roll.
-With no sharp edges, our dice are family, furniture and DM friendly. 😉 (*Expedited US Patent Pending, Foreign Patent Issued)
+With no sharp edges, our dice are family, furniture and DM friendly. 😉 (*Design patent issued.
+Expedited Utility patent also pending for round dice)

 - ⚽ Unique New Design - Elegant, unique and intricately detailed.
 The artistically styled Ancient Dragon dice design not only look beautiful but exude a magical aura.
 You'll be sure to enchant the rest of the table as you pull them out at a game.
 The eye-catching, clear numbers are also really easy to read.